isntlee/PopFlix/README.md

     - `handle` executes the command, calling "get_channel_ratings()" and writing the results to a csv file.
     - `get_channel_ratings` processes each Channel, sums subchannel ratings, calls "get_all_subchannels()".
-    - `get_all_subchannels` performs an iterative depth-first traversal of a Channel hierarchy, collecting and returning all visited Channels and their aggregate ratings, while optionally including the starting Channel itself.
+    - `get_all_subchannels` performs an iterative depth-first traversal of a Channel hierarchy, collecting and returning all visited Channels and their aggregate ratings.

 <br>